sadatakhtar/ft-app/README.md

 # This app is using an API which I created and deployed temporarily on Glitch (https://strengthened-battle-march.glitch.me/news).
-Due to limited fake data(API), please use the following keywords in the search bar in order to see the website functionality :-
+Due to limited sample data(API), please use the following keywords in the search bar in order to see the website functionality :-

 # Brexit